Hammock: Lunar crewed missions

-The first two men to walk on the moon, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin, spent their rest periods on the Apollo lunar module floor and reported being too cold to sleep comfortably.
+The first two men to walk on the Moon, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin, spent their rest periods on the Apollo lunar module floor and reported being too cold to sleep comfortably.

 From the mission Apollo 12 until the last Apollo lunar mission, hammocks designed to attach to the interior of the lunar module ascent stage were provided.
 They helped reduce the cooling effects of contact with the cabin floor as well as a softer support.
-They enabled astronauts from the last missions to spend complete nights of sleep on the moon.
+They enabled astronauts from the last missions to spend complete nights of sleep on the Moon.

 Current

 Usage

 There are currently a wide variety of hammocks available.
 There are hammocks that are designed specifically for backpacking and include mosquito netting along with pockets for nighttime storage.
 There are hammocks made out of thin and lightweight material which makes them ideal for taking on daytrips.
 Other hammocks include self-standing metal or wood structures that support the hammock.
 Given that hammocks are commonly similar lengths to accommodate for an average adult's height, most hammock stands are universal in design, typically featuring a spreader bar that runs along the ground, feet for stability at each end, and a diagonal arm at each end to provide two hanging points.
-Although they are usually bought premade, it is also possible to make your own hammock.

 Hammocks are very popular in the Brazilian northeast region, but not only as sleeping devices: in the poorest areas of the sertão, if there is not a cemetery in a settlement, hammocks may be used to carry the dead to a locale where there is one; also, they frequently serve as a low-cost alternative to coffins.
 This custom inspired Candido Portinari's 1944 painting Enterro na Rede ("burial in the hammock").
 Traditionally the sailors who have died at sea were buried at sea in their hammocks.

 Medical research suggests the gentle rocking motion of the hammock allows users to fall asleep faster and sleep more deeply compared to a traditional, stationary mattress.